-Generally, a request for records to DOR must identify the record being requested (IC 5-14-3-3).
-Every request for DOR records may not be granted, as every request is not considered a public records request.
+Generally, a records request must identify the record being requested.
+(IC 5-14-3-3).
+Not every request for DOR records may be granted, as every request is not considered a public records request.
+DOR will notify the requester if a request does not fall under APRA.

 Indiana Department of Revenue